ryangladden/startup/README.md

 [x] **Text content:** Text in correct places, stylized, and sized.
 Places for text to be generated from database.

 [x] **Application elements:** PDF-viewer sized and has its own scroll bar.
 Document list is in a grid.

+**PLEASE NOTE:** There is another page that is NOT accessed through the navigation bar but instead by clicking on any of the cards found on the "Documents" tab.
+This included some extensive work that is really integral to my application.